nkallima/sim-universal-construction/paper.md

 In terms of concurrent queues, the Synch framework provides the SimQueue [@FK2011;@FK2014] wait-free queue implementation that is based on the PSim combining object, and the CC-Queue, DSM-Queue and H-Queue [@FK2012] blocking queue implementations based on the CC-Synch, DSM-Synch and H-Synch combining objects.
 A blocking queue implementation based on the CLH locks [@C93;@MLH94] and the lock-free implementation presented in @MS96 are also provided.
 In terms of concurrent stacks, the Synch framework provides the SimStack [@FK2011;@FK2014] wait-free stack implementation that is based on the PSim combining object, and the CC-Stack, DSM-Stack and H-Stack [@FK2012] blocking stack implementations based on the CC-Synch, DSM-Synch and H-Synch combining objects.
 Moreover, the lock-free stack implementation of @T86 and the blocking implementation based on the CLH locks [@C93;@MLH94] are provided.
 The Synch framework also provides concurrent queue and stacks implementations (OsciQueue and OsciStack implementations) that achieve very high performance using user-level threads [@FK2017].

-Furthermore, the Synch framework provides a few scalable lock implementations: the MCS queue-lock presented in @MCS91 and the CLH queue-lock presented in @C93;@MLH94.
+Furthermore, the Synch framework provides a few scalable lock implementations: the MCS queue-lock presented in @MCS91 and the CLH queue-lock presented in @C93 and @MLH94.
 Finally, the Synch framework provides two example-implementations of concurrent hash-tables.
 More specifically, it provides a simple implementation based on CLH queue-locks [@C93;@MLH94] and an implementation based on the DSM-Synch [@FK2012] combining technique.

 The following table presents a summary of the concurrent data-structures offered by the Synch framework.